Single Woman Seeks Good Man

 - Jean, to Wolverine in X2: X-Men United: "Women like to flirt with a dangerous man.
 They don't marry him.
 They marry the good guy."

 - A Brother's Price has a lot of this.
 Jerin's sister Summer remarks that the boy her sister Corelle has a crush on "has a temper with the babies", which she dislikes.
-The protagonist Jerin, on the other hand, is a good man, which in addition to the fact than men are rare causes lots of women to pursue him.
+The protagonist Jerin, on the other hand, is a good man, which in addition to the fact that men are rare causes lots of women to pursue him.

 - All of Jane Austen's heroines fall for good men and usually after being temporarily interested in and/or pursued by thorough cads.